kikibianc/kikibianc/README.md

 - 🏃 I work at SSW https://ssw.com.au/people/kaique-biancatti
 - 🔭 My current client project has Zendesk and all kinds of automation in it 🪐
 - 🌱 I’m learning Azure, Networking and studying for Microsoft Exams in my spare time
-- 👯 I’m looking to collaborate on anywhere I can
+- 👯 I’m looking to deliver value and make steady improvements on all projects I can!
 - 📫 How to reach me: 🐤 https://kikibianc.com
 - ⚡ Fun fact: I used to be a Ninja!